-Graduates of the Inter-Service Physician Assistant Program (IPAP) and the University of Kentucky College of Social Work Program (Army-UK MSW)
+Graduates of the Inter-Service Physician Assistant Program (IPAP) and the University of Kentucky College of Social Work Program (Army-UK MSW) are not eligible to participate in HPLRP until they satisfy their 6-year contractual obligation.

-- are not eligible to participate in HPLRP until they satisfy their 6-year contractual obligation. - Must be on the critical wartime shortage list. - Must be assigned to an authorized TDA/MTOE unit. - Soldier must possess outstanding educational loans toward the qualifying degree of AOC. - Program participants must remain in a qualifying (AOC) duty position in order to receive loan repayments, monthly stipend, or special pay. - Must be in an authorized duty position, or authorized duty position on the substitution list. - HPLRP contractual obligation depends on AOC.
+- Must be on the critical wartime shortage list in a position identified on the RC Health Professions Special & Incentive (HPS&I) Pay Plan (see current AMEDD Policy). - Must be assigned to an authorized TDA/MTOE unit. - Soldier must possess outstanding educational loans toward the qualifying degree of AOC. - Program participants must remain in a qualifying (AOC) duty position in order to receive loan repayments, monthly stipend, or special pay. - Must be in an authorized duty position, or authorized duty position on the substitution list. - HPLRP contractual obligation depends on AOC.